fhhagenberg-sqe/web-testing-selenium/README.md

 1. Create a parameterized JUnit `FHResearchParameterizedSearchTest.java` test to repeat the following scenario
    1. Search for a term (e.g. 'testing') and
-   1. Check the number of found persons, research fields, publications, etc.
+   1. Check the number of found results, first title, types, publication years, etc.

 ![Parameterized test items](fhresearch-screenshot.png)